 This law aims to create a legal environment for attracting investment into the Russian economy and implementing investment projects based on investment partnership agreements.
 The lawmakers specified that they "wanted to provide an organisational framework in Russian law that would be analogous to European collective investment schemes".

-The Principal Advantages and Disadvantages of an Investment Partnership is to provide opportunities for the members of the partnership to establish rules suitable for them.
+The Principal Advantages and Disadvantages of an Investment Partnership

 The investment partnership structure is intended to combine the advantages of business partnerships with those of ordinary partnerships, while eliminating their respective principal disadvantages.